FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 This application has two main components.

-The first is the .NET core cli tool.
-This will accept a few arguments and call the FusionAuth APIs to create a user.
-After doing this, you will be able to see the user in the FusionAuth UI.
+The first is the .NET Core CLI tool.
+This will create a user by calling the FusionAuth APIs.

-And then there is the FusionAuth and identity server, which is a standalone application accessible at `http://localhost:9011`.
-This will be accessed by you, during configuration and via API calls.
+And then there is the FusionAuth identity server, which is a standalone application accessible at `http://localhost:9011`.
+This will be accessed by you, during configuration and also via API calls.

 ## APIs and client libraries

-FusionAuth has a [full featured and well documented API](https://fusionauth.io/docs/v1/tech/apis/) which allows you do create and manage users, applications, and groups.
+FusionAuth has a [full featured and well documented API](https://fusionauth.io/docs/v1/tech/apis/) which allows you to create and manage users, applications, and groups.
 Using this API allows you to extend FusionAuth for purposes never contemplated by the FusionAuth team.
-You can also integrate it with other data sources and pieces of software that are unknown to us.
-If your software can speak JSON and reach FusionAuth over a network connection, you can integrate the two.
+You can also integrate it with other data sources and pieces of software unknown to us.
+If your software can speak JSON and reach FusionAuth over a network connection, you can integrate.

 However, we realize that not everyone wants to write raw JSON.
 (Wimps.)
 This is why we have created [client libraries](https://fusionauth.io/docs/v1/tech/client-libraries/) to make using the API a snap.
-These are all available under the Apache 2.0 license, so can be embedded in your applications as you see fit.
+These are available under the Apache 2.0 license and  can be embedded in your applications as you see fit.

-In this application, I'll be using the [.NET Core client library](https://fusionauth.io/docs/v1/tech/client-libraries/netcore).
+In this post, I'll be using the [.NET Core client library](https://fusionauth.io/docs/v1/tech/client-libraries/netcore).

 ## Setting up FusionAuth